jurra/OpenSourceEcology/README.md

 		<tr>
 			<td> Interact with the 3D model really fast and start underestanding the printers design.</td>
 			<td> Current Solution: Embedding sketchfab code on the header of the page.
-Done in header.php code.<br>
+Done in header.php code.
 			Ideal: Do it with "three.js /WebGl" Open Source Resources.
 			</td>
 			<td>Done MVP</td>